joelhawksley/identity/talks/2021/slides.md

 ^ S And if it is, adds an offense with a helpful message (I've shortened it here)

+^ At our scale, if we want to do something consistently, the only answer is tooling and metrics that guide people toward the right solution.

+^ PAUSE

 ---

 [.slidenumbers: false]